Dear Highways Agency,

 decision.
 The Information Commissioner can be contacted at:

-If you have any queries about this letter, please contact me.
-Please
+If you have any further queries about this matter, please contact me.

 We work to defend the right to FOI for everyone

 Help us protect your right to hold public authorities to account.
 Donate and support our work.Donate Now